 Lastly, we did experience differences in customer service.
 For such strict diet-related services, we expected to see dietitians and healthcare professionals in the mix, not just in menu creation but also in customer outreach.
 With Epicured, we were a bit let down here but with Seattle Sutton we had a great interaction with the in-house registered dietitians and received excellent and fast support.

 Epicured’s meals may be clinical grade, but this is no hospital food.
 We love that this service has the guts to take a more gourmet approach to food in the face of strict diets.
-Even though it’s not always a perfect eating experience, we think anyone who needs a gluten free or low FODMAP diet (and who can afford it) would have a lot to be excited for with the options from Epicured.
+Even though it’s not always a perfect eating experience, we think anyone who needs a gluten-free or low FODMAP diet (and who can afford it) would have a lot to be excited about with the options from Epicured.